- Most MSP business plan templates focus you on doing work rather than building a business

 - Related posts

-Most MSP business plan templates focus you on doing rather than building a business
+Most MSP business plan templates focus you on doing work rather than building a business

 If you do a Google search for an MSP business plan template, you will find dozens of variations on the same theme.
 Wrapped in different language and slightly different words, you will find a list that looks something like this: